Code-Institute-Submissions/django-ecommerce-1/README.md

 ### User Stories

-Include User Stores here
+#### Customer

+As a customer I want to be able to...

+- Add products to my basket as I browse the website, so that I can continue to browse the website and add more items if I wish.
+- Specify the quantity I would like of each item in my basket, so that I can order multiple items.
+- Search for products, so I can quickly determine if a product is stocked, or find a product I ordered previously.
+- View product ratings and reviews, so that I can see feedback from other users to determine if a product is a good fit for me.
+- Add reviews for products I have purchased, so that I feel that I can contribute to product development and community.
+- Pay for my basket of products using my bank card, so that I do not need to do any unneccessary steps, like bank transfers.
+- View my order history, so that I can see a breakdown of items I've previously purchased.
+- View the status of my order(s), so that I have confidence that my order is being processed.
+- update my personal details, including email and password, so that I can self-service as needed.
+- create and pay for an order without any unneccessary steps, so that I can quickly place orders on-the-go.
+- Trust that the company I am transacting with will handle my data securely, so that I do not need to worry about fraud.
+- View detailed product information, so that I can drill into the specific product information I need, for example, product dimensions.

+#### Store Owner

+As the store owner, I want the ability to ...

+- Add new products and have them automatically display on the website, so that customers can purchase them.
+- Edit product details, for example, price and stock.
+- Remove products from display, so that if I have supply issues I can prevent customers from viewing it.
+- View the status of all customer orders, so that I can efficiently manage the orders.
+- View the most popular products, so that I can ensure I maintain higher stock levels for these items.
+- Link customer orders to the Stripe PaymentIntent dashboard, so that I can verify custom payment details, if I need to.
+- Manage customer reviews, so that I any inappropriate content can be removed if necessary.
+- Update individual items with a customer's order, so that I can keep customers informed and to manage my workflow.
+- Update customer orders, so that customers are notified in realtime.
+- View all active baskets, so that I can issue targeted discounts to increase basket conversion.

 ## Features

 ### Existing Features

-This package enables you to build and deploy a functional e-commerce website, with payment processing through the secure third-party service, [Stripe](https://stripe.com/).
+This package enables you to build and deploy a functional ecommerce website, with payment processing through the secure third-party service, [Stripe](https://stripe.com/).

-The package has been broken into individual apps, the features of which are detailed below:
+The package has been broken into individual apps, the features of which are detailed under each of the headings below.

 #### Custom User Model

-To capture additional user information, such as address, I opted to overrid the default Django user model and create a custom one.
+To capture additional user information, such as address, I opted to override the default Django user model and create a custom one.
 This enabled me to store all the necessary user data in one object.
 It will also make any future user model changes easier to make.

 Given the additional data input requirements, I had to specify custom forms in order to capture all the required information.
 This included overriding Django default forms, for example, the admin forms for adding/modifying user details.

 #### Accounts

 This is where all customer information is retained via the custom user model.
 I also made the decision to use Django-allauth which added the ability to override the username field, using the email address as the login.
 It also brought with it the ability to verify email addresses and reset passwords.

 Within this app I have overriden a number of the default forms provided by allauth to integrate with the customer user model.
 To produce responsive forms I have used the django-crispy-forms helper function which allows me to create custom form layouts with individual element styling.
 I have also modified the rendering of the django admin site for the user object, to provide a better structure.